lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

 **dump** / geofest/file_name

-Write a file to be read by the GeoFEST, Geophysical Finite Element Simulation Tool .
+Write a file to be read by the GeoFEST, Geophysical Finite Element Simulation Tool hosted by Open Channel Foundation.
 The output file is ascii.
+See more at

 **dump** / geom/file_name